MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-27-jan-zehrfeld.markdown

 ## End of Part 3

 Just one more part left!
-Stay tuned for Part 4 of this interview...
+Check out [Part 4](/interview/jan-zehrfeld/part-4) of this interview...